-Our Persistence Fall to Spring has decreased by 5% to 82%, and our Unduplicated Degrees/Certificates Awarded has decreased by more than 5% from last year.
-The persistence numbers have gone from cautionary in 2020 to progressing.
+Our Persistence Fall to Spring has decreased by13% to 69%, and our Unduplicated Degrees/Certificates Awarded has increased by more than 1% from last year.
+The persistence numbers have gone from progressing in 2021 to healthy.
 This is a good sign for our programs.
 However, there are other certificates awarded in the CA for which students can use these skills in industry, but the design of the rubric (which requires an increase of degrees and CAs awarded year to year) affects us negatively.